“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 “Take twice per day with food and a full glass of water.
 May cause excessive drowsiness.”

 Unsurprisingly, medication mismanagement for older adults is common, and can lead to dire results, which makes it crucial to execute an approach to make certain aging parents remain safe and compliant with doctors’ prescribed medication regimens.
-These tips, thanks to the home health care Des Moines team at At-Home Care Company, are a great place to begin:
+These tips, thanks to the home health care Polk County team at At-Home Care Company, are a great place to begin:

 - Keep medications in one single safe, centralized location.
 Gather up all medications the senior takes on an everyday basis, both OTC and doctor prescribed, and place them together in a heavy-duty bin.
 Typically, the bathroom medicine cabinet is not a great storage area, mainly because moisture and warmth could affect certain prescriptions.
 If a particular medicine is required to be refrigerated, keep an empty bottle as a placeholder in the bin to function as a reminder.
 Keep the bin in a cool, dry place, safely out of reach of young children and pets.

 - Assemble an inventory of all of the medications being taken.
 Make sure that you include in your list each medication’s name, how frequently and what doses are prescribed, the name of the prescribing physician, together with the reason for using the med.
 Once finished, share the list with the senior’s primary care physician or pharmacist for a review to make certain that there are no negative contraindications.
 Set a note on your phone or calendar to check and revise the list on a frequent basis.

 - Utilize a pill organizer.
 Pill organizers are helpful in making sure meds are taken accurately.
 At the beginning of each week, sort and place proper doses of each medication into the appropriate day/time box.
 After that go back and verify to make certain everything is in order.